GoogleCloudPlatform/cloud-run-mesh/README.md

 The setup is similar to Istio on VM support.

-The `mesh connector` is an extended version of the "East-West" Gateway, provide access to the in-cluster Istiod and handles forwarding the requests from pods to CloudRun.
+The `mesh connector` is an extended version of the "East-West" Gateway, provide access to the in-cluster Istiod and handles forwarding the requests from pods to Cloud Run.

 The 'golden image' includes the istio sidecar components and a launcher, similar with Istio on VMs.
 The launcher will
 1. Load the istio-system/mesh-env config map created by the connector (until it is moved to Istiod proper)